PrateekB18/crypto_dashboard/README.md

 # Crypto AUD App

-Dash application to fetch crypto data from binance and make a candlestick chart for different cryptocurrencies to determine price movement against AUD.
+Dash application to fetch crypto data from binance and make a candlestick chart for different cryptocurrencies against AUD.
+10 steps, 20 steps, and 50 step moving average can be toggled on or off.

 To use the script update your API key and Secret Key in keys.py